Mid Contract Price Rises

 Can I switch broadband mid contract?

 Most broadband providers charge a fee if you want to leave before the fixed term of your contract is up.
-You have the right to leave your broadband contract, but they have the right to levy that penalty.
+You have the right to leave your broadband contract, but they have the right to levy that penalty unless you can prove that your provider isn’t delivering the speeds or service you were promised when you signed up.
+To find out more, read our guide on how to complain to your broadband provider.

-Switching might be costly, but it’s now a simple process thanks to the One Touch Switch system.
+Switching is now a simple process thanks to the One Touch Switch system.
 You don’t have to contact your existing provider to cancel.
 They’ll find out from your new provider and then charge you whatever exit fees are due.

 How to get cheaper broadband?

-If you’re out of contract, your provider will have probably moved you to a more expensive rolling deal with just one month’s notice.
-This is your cue to look for savings.
+The best way to get cheaper broadband is to use a price comparison site like ours to compare deals.
 Put your postcode into our address checker to see what deals are available for your home.
-Then you can sort the results by price.
+Then you can sort the results by price to find the cheapest plans.

 How to avoid broadband price increases

-f you’re out of contract, now is the time to bag yourself a new deal.
+If you’re out of contract, now is the time to bag yourself a new deal.
 Don’t be put off by fears of messing up your broadband connection.
 Those days are gone, thanks to One Touch Switch.
+All you need to do is sign up for a deal you like the look of and your new provider will handle all the admin, which should mean minimal downtime.

 Our guide to avoiding broadband price increases has more information.